angeligazola/BMIN503_Final_Project/README.md

 2. **Linear Regressions**
 3. **Logistic Regressions**

+The primary focus is in the association between BMI and age at diagnosis.
+Secondarily, the analysis will explore relationships between BMI, age at diagnosis, and other variables, incorporating those as predictors and interactors in the models.

 The project's report is being written in R language in a quarto document in RStudio, containing the following structure: overview, introduction, methods, results, discussion and limitations, conclusion and references.

 ### Repository Overview